 🎨 ~ styling pages: all the styling assets such as Material Icons, Colors, Typography, Elevation, and Illustrations can be found in the five pages on top.

 🧩 Components page: a vast set of Components to layout your design ideas.
 Through various presets available in the Sketch insert menu and overrides for states and layouts to configure in the right panel of the Sketch UI, you can create layouts compatible with Ignite UI for Angular and our code generation engine.

 🌆 ~ patterns pages: the components shape up meaningful patterns for productive application design that can be found spread across the remaining pages.

 Open up the Sketch app on your Mac, click on the Sketch item from the Apple Menu, and select Preferences.

 In the dialog, select the Libraries tab and click the Add Library... button.

-Select all three of them and click Open.
+Select it and click Open.